What’s on offer

 Girls sing on the first Sunday (morning and evening) and third Sunday morning each month.

 The safety of your daughter is a priority.
 Romsey Abbey operates a Child Protection policy.
-All members of the Abbey community who deal regularly with choristers and other children are vetted by the Disclosure and Barring Service (formerly the Criminal Records Bureau).
+All members of the Abbey community who deal regularly with choristers and other children are vetted by the Disclosure and Barring Service.